imbrem/old-isotope-semantics/sections/free-model.typ

     Note that there may be multiple, different morphisms in $cal(C)_0(A, I)$, but exactly one must be pure.

 Note a traditional Freyd category is given by an identity-on-objects functor $cal(V) -> cal(C)$ from a Cartesian category $cal(V)$ to a symmetric premonoidal category $cal(C)$ preserving all symmetric premonoidal structure; we can get one in our sense by simply considering the image of this functor as a wide subcategory.
 The only additional flexibility the original definitions have is that there can be pure morphisms $f, g$ which are different in $cal(V)$ but equated when passed along the functor into $cal(C)$.

+#todo[In particular, the subcategory of pure morphisms can be arbitrarily chosen so long as all morphisms within it are pure, and does not need to include all "technically pure" morphisms.]

 We introduce the following notation for premonoidal categories: given morphisms $f: cal(C)(A, B), g: cal(C)(A', B')$,
 - $f ⋉ g = f ⊗ A';B ⊗ g: cal(C)(A ⊗ A', B ⊗ B')$ ("first $f$ then $g$")